 6) Grossly Disproportionate Impact on Small Introducing Firms.
 Perhaps of greatest concern to the smaller firms responding to the request for comments is the hugely disproportionate impact which incurring all of these costs will have on smaller firms.
-Despite Susan Axelrod's soothing assertions that Phase One of the implementation will only affect some 200 or so carrying clearing firms in directly requesting existing data and information, responding to these mammoth requests will predictably involve significant upgrades and modifications to existing IT systems of these huge financial institutions, covering wide swaths of newly configures data requests.
-Is it not reasonable to expect that these clearing firms will simply pass on whatever their increases in staffing, systems hardware and software, insurance, etc., etc., to their introducing firms?
-We all know that the burden of all these new costs will "roll downhill" onto the backs of firms already seriously challenged in terms of ever-increasing business costs including payroll expenses, system maintenance costs, and health care.
-The crushing concern of correspondent firms is that the financial burdens of implementing CARDS will fall in a grossly disproportionate way onto the backs of those least able to shoulder them: small firms.
+The clearing firms will simply pass on whatever their increases in staffing, systems hardware and software, insurance, etc., etc., to their introducing firms.
+We all know that the burden of all these new costs will "roll downhill" onto the backs of firms already seriously challenged in terms of ever-increasing business costs including payroll expenses, system maintenance costs, and health care (I have been notably restrained in not making reference to the total fiasco that is ObamaCare.)
+The point is that the financial burdens of implementing CARDS will fall in a grossly disproportionate way onto the backs of those least able to shoulder them: small firms.

-While FINRA may have given some consideration to a select few of the many industry objections to CARDS, a common theme in virtually all of the comments submitted on behalf of the industry seems to have been completely ignored: apparently no one has conducted (or even considered conducting) a cost-benefit analysis of the proposed implementation of CARDS.
-In all of the Regulatory Notice language and in FINRA's podcasts on the subject, it is striking in its absence.
-Why not consider whether what is planned, and which may or may not actually happen in the fashion FINRA currently assumes, will be worth the tremendous cost to be borne by the industry?
-We continue to urge FINRA to delay implementation until a more definite and informed body of information is assembled and processed in this regard.
-FINRA appears to have completely ignored the degree of cost to be imposed on the industry, compared with the beneficial results perhaps so naively anticipated by regulatory internal discussion groups.
-Again, as we stated in our earlier comments, continued failure to do so would be a dramatic lapse of standard business practice, not to mention common sense.
+To echo a common theme in virtually all of the comments submitted on behalf of the industry, has anyone conducted a cost-benefit analysis of the proposed implementation of CARDS?
+It is striking in its absence, and we urge FINRA to delay implementation until a more definite and informed body of information is assembled and processed in this regard.
+Failure to do so would be a dramatic lapse of standard business practice, not to mention common sense.